Fire safety and Smoke alarms

 This page explains what you can do to minimise the risk of fire in your home.
-It looks at your landlord's responsibilities and what you can do if you think your home isn't safe.
+It looks at your landlord's responsibilities of providing smoke alarms and other fire-detection equipment and what you can do if you think your home isn't safe.
 If you live in a house in multiple occupation (HMO), your landlord has to make sure there are adequate fire precautions and escape routes.

 How can I keep my home fire safe?